 Below is a list of the types of tools and technologies that Radio Mechanics may use on a daily basis:

 - Microsoft Outlook

 - Data entry software

 - Computerized maintenance management system CMMS

-Those interested in being a Radio Mechanic may also be interested in:
+Those thinking about becoming a Radio Mechanic might also be interested in the following careers:

 Image Credit: Airman 1st Class Alexis P. Docherty, 49th Wing Public Affairs via Public domain